 Degrees and Certifications:

 I hold a BA in History from Francis Marion, and I am actively involved in the following organizations: Sons of the Revolution, Sons of the American Revolution, Huguenot Society of South Carolina, South Carolina Genealogical Society, The Pee Dee Chapter, The Florence Historical Society, and the Pee Dee Land Trust.
-I am a graduate of the South Carolina Farm Bureau Ag in the Classroom Institue, a certificate in GAP (Good Agricultural Practices) from Clemson University and the Carolina Farm Stewardship Association, School Gardening for South Carolina Educatiors from Clemson Extension, 2017-2018 Florence County 4H Volunteer Service Award, and recently returned from Shelburne Farm in Vermont where I completed the course Cultivating Joy and Wonder for Early Learners.
+I am a graduate of the South Carolina Farm Bureau Ag in the Classroom Institute, a certificate in GAP (Good Agricultural Practices) from Clemson University and the Carolina Farm Stewardship Association, School Gardening for South Carolina Educators from Clemson Extension, 2017-2018 Florence County 4H Volunteer Service Award, and recently returned from Shelburne Farm in Vermont where I completed the course Cultivating Joy and Wonder for Early Learners.